APPLICATIONS NOW CLOSED.

 About the Scholarship

-The Kayal Scholarship for Arab American Students in the Social Sciences supports exceptionally driven and talented first or second generation Arab American/MENA students studying a social science, with preference to students being the first in their family to attend college.
+The Kayal Scholarship for Arab American Students in the Social Sciences supports exceptionally driven and talented Arab American/MENA students studying a social science, with preference to students being the first in their family to attend college.
 It is anticipated that scholarships will be $1,000-$2,500 per student and may be renewable for up to four years for students who meet the University’s satisfactory academic progress standards for scholarships.
 The fund will make all grant distributions directly to the student’s affiliated college or university.
 All colleges and universities must be accredited.

 Applications are now closed.View the full application instructions here